silverbullet1/bbauv/src/Simulation/README.txt

 ** Install uwsim:
 - apt-get install ros-hydro-uwsim
+- Use catkin_make to make the workspace

 ** Running uwsim for bumblebee:
 - roscore
-- cd into this directory
+- cd into this directory (roscd Simulation)
 - rosrun uwsim uwsim --configfile ./scenes/sauv_scene.xml
 - disableShaders are enabled by default in the scene graph (modify by changing the <disableShaders> tag)